 Not Dominated By Women

 I really admire Northern Traditional and fancy dancers.
 I love the regalia and would love to experience that, but it just doesn’t make sense for a woman to do that.
 Native culture is not American culture where roles are gender free.
 It is not that way in nature.
 For example, male alligators service many females.
 After mating season is finished, they are solitary creatures.
 They don’t just decide to go against the flow and pick one mate, hang around, build the nest, and care for the young because they want to be more egalitarian and civilized.
 They follow their nature.
 And so it is among traditional Native Americans.
+Women cannot serve the needs of the tribe and their children.
+So, they generally do not serve in this capacity unless they are post menopausal.

 You Can’t Buy This Education

-In native culture, people are chosen for certain roles because of their aptitude and attitude.
+In Native culture, people are chosen for certain roles because of their aptitude and attitude.
 There is generally one “shaman”, and perhaps an apprentice, who takes care of the needs of the clan.
 No traditional shaman is going to offer this to an outsider for money.
 Period.
 It’s just not going to happen.
 Those who know, don’t tell.
 The work serves the tribe, not outsiders.
 It’s not for sale.

 You are not going to be invited into the inner circle where this information could be available to you.
 Natives can be very distrustful of others outside their own tribe – even other Natives!
 They have lots of reasons to be.
 Treaties were broken.
 The Mexican government offered a reward for Apache and Comanche scalps that Americans gladly collected (because Mexicans were not allowed to own firearms).
 Natives were exposed to the pox- a disease that killed thousands.
 The suspicion against outsiders is high.
-A native who is raised in the traditional way is not likely to interact in any meaningful way with an outsider, much less carry on the intimate business of teaching spirit medicine.
+A Native who is raised in the traditional way is not likely to interact in any meaningful way with an outsider, much less carry on the intimate business of teaching spirit medicine.

 Medicine is not for sale.
 Spirituality is not for sale.
 It’s a birthright.
 It’s linked to you through your blood.
 You can’t buy it.
 When you see someone selling sacred ceremonies like the sweat lodge, ask yourself how you would feel about a Christian church that charged you that same fee to come in for a service.